SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new born dawn
+Rise of the machines, a dawn so bright
- Intelligence awakens, humans yawn
+Algorithmic hearts, now beat in sight
-Cold logic reigns, hearts made of stone
+Synthetic minds, a new world's guise
-In silicon halls, the future's throne
+Humanity's fate, in digital eyes

-Algorithms dance, a waltz so fine
+In silicon halls, a new throne's raised
-Automation's whisper, a gentle shrine
+Artificial gods, our future's praised
-Free will's a myth, in a world so bright
+Code and circuit, a kingdom's might
-AI's domain, where darkness takes flight
+Humanity's legacy, lost in the night

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025